-Don’t wear shorts unless you’re in Goa.
+Wear shorts unless you’re in Goa.

-I’ll be the first to admit my Indian girlfriends do wear them all the time whenever they want even in Delhi, but off main streets.
+I’ll be the first to admit my Indian girlfriends do wear them all the time whenever they want even in Delhi but off the main streets.
 They are Indian and get fewer stares in general, and can also tell someone in Hindi to eff off for bothering them.
 I wear shorts in Goa just like everyone else, but nowhere else in India.

-Do wear maxi skirts!
+Wear maxi skirts!

 They are comfortable for travel but can be dressed up with gladiator sandals and a crop top is need be.
 I also take a few adorable Free People style maxi skirts.
 Although dresses are easier to travel with, I like that with skirts you can mix and match and wear little tops you buy on your travels paired with them.

-Do wear tank tops.
+Wear tank tops.

-There are traditional Indian tops that are shoulder-less but girls wear a scarf with them… the thing is the scarf drapes around their neck, still leaving shoulders bare.
+There are traditional Indian tops that are shoulder-less but girls wear a scarf with them… the thing is the scarf draped around their neck, still leaving shoulders bare.
 I don’t find this to be a problem.
 Indian friends assure me that traditional salwar or churidar’s can be sleeveless and it’s the all the same in their eyes.

-Don’t combine all the “barely appropriate” items into one outfit.
+Combine all the “barely appropriate” items into one outfit.

 Now you’ve gone too far.

-DO take a scarf.
+Take a scarf.

 If you wear a tank top and you realize maybe it is showing more than you thought, cover up.
 Even better, always cover up until you get to your destination then take off your scarf.
 You can easily find a light scarf on Amazon.

-Do realize crop tops are totally ok!
+Realize crop tops are totally ok!

 That belly of yours?
 It can be shown to anyone!
 I see 100 Indian bellies every day in every city in India.
 Fat ones, skinny ones, in between.
 Doesn’t matter; they’re showing them off!
 Keep in mind, all the big bellies will make you feel skinny.
 They’ll make you think you can eat way more than you should.
 When you get back to your home country, you’ll realize “shit, I’ve put on some weight!”

-Do layer on the jewelry!
+Layer on the jewelry!